-In order to establish a (re)insurance undertaking in Ireland, an application is required to be made to the Central Bank pursuant to the European Union (Insurance and Reinsurance) Regulations 2015 (the 2015 Regulations), which implemented the Solvency II Directive in Ireland.
+In order to establish a (re)insurance undertaking in Ireland, an application is required to be made to the Central Bank pursuant to the 2015 Regulations.

 The Central Bank has an established process for dealing with applications for authorisation of (re)insurance undertakings.
-The Central Bank has published both a checklist for completing and submitting applications for authorisation under the 2015 Regulations (the checklist) as well as a guidance paper to assist applicants.
-The application comprises of the completed checklist and a detailed business plan, together with supporting documents (collectively, the Business Plan).
+The Central Bank has published both a checklist for completing and submitting applications for authorisation under the 2015 Regulations (the Checklist) as well as a guidance paper to assist applicants.
+The application comprises of the completed Checklist and a detailed business plan, together with supporting documents (collectively, the Business Plan).

 The principal areas considered by the Central Bank in evaluating applications include the following:

-- legal structure;
+- · legal structure;

-- ownership structure;
+- · ownership structure;

 - overview of the group to which the applicant belongs (if relevant);

 - scheme of operations;

 - system of governance including the fitness and probity of key personnel;

-- risk management system;
+- · risk management system;

 - own risk and solvency assessment (ORSA);

-- financial information and projections;
+- · financial information and projections;

-- · capital requirements and solvency projections; and
+- capital requirements and solvency projections; and

 - consumer issues (eg, minimum competency requirements and consumer protection code).